chryzsh/DarthSidious/README.md

 The tools demonstrated in this guide should not be used in an environment without complete authorization from it's legal owner.

-**Credits**

-_Credz to **lkys37en** from the netsecfocus slack channel for getting me into this stuff, and eventually making this guide possible.

 **Future plans**

-- Introduction to Active Directory and Kerberos
+- Introduction to Active Directory
+- Kerberos and authentication in AD
 - Introduction to PowerShell
 - Exploiting MSSQL Servers
 - Client Side Attacks